Azure/PSRule.Rules.Azure/docs/commands/PSRule.Rules.Azure/en-US/Get-AzRuleTemplateLink.md

 Gets a link between an Azure Resource Manager (ARM) parameter file and its referenced template file.
 Parameter files reference a template file by defining metadata.
+Alternatively, template files are discovered by naming convention.

-By default, when parameter files without a reference to a template are discovered an error is raised.
+By default, when parameter files without a matching template are discovered an error is raised.

 To reference a template, set the `metadata.template` property to a file path.
 Referencing templates outside of the path specified with `-Path` is not permitted.

+To discover template files by naming convention:

+- Both template and parameter files must be in the same sub-directory.
+- The parameter file must end with `.parameters.json`.
+- The parameter file must be named `<templateName>.parameters.json`.
+- The template file must be named `<templateName>.json`.

 For more information see the about_PSRule_Azure_Metadata_Link topic.